opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 # Peer Forwarder

-Peer Forwarder is an HTTP service which performs peer forwarding of an `event` between Data Prepper nodes for aggregation.
+Peer Forwarder is an HTTP service that performs peer forwarding of an `event` between Data Prepper nodes for aggregation.
 Currently, Peer Forwarder is supported by `aggregate`, `service_map_stateful`, `otel_trace_raw` processors.

 Peer Forwarder groups events based on the identification keys provided by the processors.
 For `service_map_stateful` and `otel_trace_raw`, the identification key is `traceId` by default and cannot be configured.
-The value is configurable for the `aggregate` processor using the `identification_keys` configuration option.
+The `aggregate` processor is configured using the `identification_keys` configuration option.
+From here, you can specify which keys to use for Peer Forwarder.
 You can find more information about [identification keys](https://github.com/opensearch-project/data-prepper/tree/main/data-prepper-plugins/aggregate-processor#identification_keys) on the aggregate processor page.

-Peer discovery is currently provided by either a static list or by a DNS record lookup or AWS Cloudmap.
+Peer discovery is currently provided by either a static list or by a DNS record lookup or AWS Cloud Map.

 ## Discovery modes